pedroka-dev/Bannerlord-Iron-Will/README.md

   - All player owned troops that receives xp appears in the Console and Nlogger
   - WoundExperienceLog.txt NLogger is now at the mod folder and some log are more informative
   - The Information manager now shows more clearly any mod error/exception

+  v1.3.0:
+  - Changed default XP value for heroes and troops to 40
+  - Hero XP scales with Learning Rate.
+Current: xpValue  * learningRateBonus
+  - Generic Troop XP scales with troop tier.
+Current: xpValue * (troop.Tier +1)
+  - Player can change to not show received XP of heroes and troops on the console (_Requested by NexusMod user dungeons0_)
+  - Compatibility with game version Bannerlord Beta Branch e1.4.3

 ---